Command-Line Usage

 Overview of a Session

 Using fowl involves two computers.
-One computer runs fowl invite and the other computer runs fowl accept.
+One computer runs fowl with no code and the other computer runs fowl <magic-code> with a code provided by some other instance of fowl.

 After this, a lot of things are “symmetric” in that either side can listen on a port (or cause the peer to listen on a port) and subsequently forward data over resulting connections.